wpdas/naxios/README.md

 ### NEAR RPC API

 Naxios also provides access to the NEAR RPC API, so that you can query any data you want.
-Visit [**NEAR RPC API Docs**](https://docs.near.org/api/rpc/introduction) to get to know how to use it.
+Visit [**NEAR RPC API Docs**](https://docs.near.org/api/rpc/introduction) to learn how to use it.

 ```ts
 import { rpcApi } from './web3Api'